syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 To recap the steps you took:

 1. ✅&nbsp;&nbsp;Installed the Jenkins Promise
-1. ✅&nbsp;&nbsp;Created and configured a Worker cluster
+1. ✅&nbsp;&nbsp;Created and configured a worker cluster
-1. ✅&nbsp;&nbsp;Registered the Worker cluster with the Platform
+1. ✅&nbsp;&nbsp;Registered the worker cluster with the platform
 1. ✅&nbsp;&nbsp;Requested a Jenkins Resource

-## 🎉 &nbsp; Congratulations!
+## 🎉 &nbsp; Congratulations

 ✅&nbsp;&nbsp;Your Promise is now installed. <br />
 👉🏾&nbsp;&nbsp;Next, you will learn more about [Compound